undergroundk1d/hello-world/README.md

-# hello-world!
-Lets dont get bored, jump in and support my crew to the very best of our future!
+# hello-world! lets dont get bored instant! jump in and follow/support my crew to the very best of our future!
+WE DO IT TOGHETER